j0zzz/JoeQuake/README.md

 I would like to thank the following people for using their stuff:

+* Sphere, for his help and participation in development of JoeQuake 🖤
 * A. "Fuh" Nourai, for every FuhQuake addition
 * Anton "Tonik" Gavrilov, for every ZQuake addition
 * fenix@io.com, for alias model interpolation